 LIVING AND WORKING WITH ROBOTS

-Living and Working with Robots (LWR) is an interdisciplinary research ‘collaboratory’ that is dedicated to studying and developing service robots in the communities where they will be used, rather than just in academic and industry labs.
-It is part of UT’s grand challenge for Good Systems which aims to foster the design of AI technology to benefit society.
-It brings together thirteen researchers from Computer Science, Aerospace Engineering, English, Communication Studies, Robotics, and the School of Information.
-As part of this team, I’m currently co-leading a set of projects to better understand the users of (near-future) domestic service robots.
+Living and Working with Robots (LWR) is an interdisciplinary research ‘collaboratory’ that is part of the University of Texas at Austin’s Good Systems, a grand challenge dedicated to the development of ethical AI.
+Our collaboratory brings together thirteen researchers from Computer Science, Aerospace Engineering, English, Communication Studies, Robotics, and the School of Information to build services robots in the communities where they will be used, rather than just in academic in industry labs.
+As part of this team, I co-lead a set of projects to better understand the users of (near-future) domestic service robots.

 C3Po by Lyman Hansel Gerona via Unsplash